 This analysis will give you the key to empowering positive thinking and action.
-It shows that you don’t religion for moral thinking and behavior.
+It shows that you don’t need religion for moral thought and behavior.

 Analysis of the Four Agreements

 To be impeccable with your word means striving to be honest with yourself and others.
 Gossip and hearsay create negativity in relationships.
-So, you must stop feeding your mind with gossip, which is the basis for much of TV news, religious programming, and reality shows.
+So, you’ll need to stop feeding your mind with fiction, which is the basis for much TV news, religious programming, and reality shows.

 Your mind is a computer.
-If you put in bad code, you will get the wrong answers.
+If you put in harmful code, you will get the wrong answers.
 You must learn to monitor what you put into your mind.
-Additionally, you must learn to monitor your thinking.
-Then, you will be honest with yourself and others.
+You must learn to monitor your thinking, and then you will be honest with yourself and others.
 Learning to base relationships on healthy spiritual energy rather than superficial and temporary conditions will bring long-lasting enjoyment.

 2) Don’t take Umbrage or Personal Offense

-Not taking things personally means resisting the urge to fixate on the motives of others.
+Don’t take things personally.
+Resist the urge to fixate on the possible motives of others.
 Our analysis of the four agreements showed that this is a common issue.
 We surveyed members and found that 80% of people find this hard to do.
-It instantly makes you a victim of circumstance.
+It makes you a victim of circumstance.
 Besides, you can never know what someone else is thinking.
-Don’t automatically assume that what happens has ill intent.
+Don’t assume that what happens has ill intent.

 Trying to anticipate or guess will take you away from the present.
-You are not listening anymore.
+When you do this, you are not listening anymore.
 Your mind takes you down a rabbit trail, and you lose your grounding.
 It takes your mind out of the present.
 Keep your focus on being “present” and “mindful.”
-Follow the first agreement.
-Strive to be honest.
+Follow the first agreement, strive to be honest.
 When you don’t do this, you take on the victim mindset.

-You may need to remind yourself from time to time that when you take on the victim mentality, you limit yourself.
+Remind yourself that you limit yourself when you take on the victim mentality.
 If someone has a different opinion, don’t take it as a personal affront.
 Instead, ask them if you want to know.
-But, ask with the genuine intent to find out why they believe what they do.
-Resist the urge to present a different argument unless they ask for yours.
+Ask with genuine intent to determine why they believe what they do.
+It’s essential to resist the urge to present a different argument unless they ask for yours.
 Again, our analysis of the four agreements showed that this was the hardest thing to do.

 The reason that this one is so hard is that our culture promotes the role of the victim.
 Don’t be the victim.
 Learn that we all suffer unjust wrongs.
-Instead, learn to take on the role of the survivor.
-Not taking things personally is a mental tactic worth mastering.
-Taking any kind of criticism without reacting requires both practice in handing these situations, and some serious inner work.
+Instead, learn to take on the part of the survivor.
+Not taking things as a personal attack is a mental tactic worth mastering.
+Taking any criticism without reacting requires both practice in handling these situations and some serious inner work.

 3) Don’t Assume